 Yellowdig has overseen the development of large co-curricular communities and learned many tips and tricks from our partners along the way.
-We've seen what what works and what doesn't.
+We've seen what works and what doesn't.
 If you follow none of our other suggestions, we urge you to follow these 5 best practices in your co-curricular Yellowdig Communities.

 Top 5 Best Practices (in no particular order)